 | Folder | ContentBlocks/ContentElements/ | ContentBlocks/RecordTypes/ |

-With typeName, you add custom types to existing tables – e.g., a custom news type for tx_news_domain_model_news.
+With typeName, you add custom types to existing tables, for example a custom news type for tx_news_domain_model_news.

 Extbase-Compatible Table Naming

-Important: For seamless integration with Extbase repositories, use the naming convention tx_extensionkey_domain_model_*.
-Only then will model generators and repositories function correctly.
+Important: for seamless integration with Extbase repositories, follow the naming convention tx_extensionkey_domain_model_*.
+Only then will model generators and repositories work correctly.

 Example: News Article as a Record Type